Chapter 1: Too Much Talk

 “Man, that’s your business.
 What I’m going through is alien crap, man.”

 There it was again.
-Spider-man didn’t correct him; he couldn’t do that without getting into the long story he didn’t like to get into; which was a secret.
+Spider-man didn’t correct him; he couldn’t do that without getting into the long story he didn’t like to get into; which was also a secret.

 “Alien?”
 That was random, “Nah, you’re definitely mutant.”